I Almost Spoke Too Soon

 For the next ten minutes or so my daughter and I watched Emma Watson give her HeForShe speech in front of the UN.
 It was inspiring.
 It was powerful.
 It was brilliant!
 I love that my daughter found this video on her own.
 I love that Emma Watson’s speech resonated with her.
-She is only ten years old but she is wise beyond her years.
+She was only ten years old but she is wise beyond her years.
 This was never more apparent to me than when she wrote a recent piece for #KidsDeserveIt titled I’m Infuriated.

-In the piece my daughter expressed her concern for the double standard that girls and women face today.
+In the piece, my daughter expressed her concern for the double standard that girls and women face today.
 I was quite impressed, but then again I am biased.
 Read it for yourself and see what you think.

 But back to my near screw up.